ShadowTheHedgehogHacking/ShadowFNT/README.md

 GetEntryTable - Backwards compatibility accessor, not recommended to use this method, instead use the below methods.

-GetEntryTableCount - Get the total number of entries in a FNT
+GetEntryTableCount - Get the total number of entries in a FNT GetIndexOfTableEntry - Get the index of a TableEntry

 RecomputeAllSubtitleAddresses - Method to automatically compute the subtitle addresses and update all entries.
 Recommended to call this before exporting back to bytes using ToBytes();